algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Device Unlocking**

-It has been decided to add another features with the NFC such as an unlock one.
-After pressing the NFC against the device during two seconds it would unlock it. \
+It has been decided to add another feature with the NFC such as an unlock one.
+After pressing the NFC against the device for two seconds it would unlock it. \
 Moreover, this feature will override the previous one.
 In the case of an alarm ringing it could stop the alarm and unlock the device if you press the NFC against the sensor for two seconds.

 ### Undervolting